 Heart of Garden Route

-Our morning starts with a guided tour of the famous Cango Caves, we can only marvel at the astonishing formations that have formed in these impressive limestone caves.
-Returning above ground we make our way over the Outeniqua Mountains and descend to the beautiful Garden route coastline below.
+Our morning starts as we make our way over the Outeniqua Mountains and descend to the beautiful Garden route coastline below.
+Our first stop for the day is a visit to the George Museum, a quirky and interesting museum displaying the local timber trade of the area.
 In the coming days we spend time hiking, relaxing at the beach and sampling the many optional activities available.

 The Garden Route is a treasure trove of beautiful beaches, forest walks and an exciting menu of optional adventures.
 While our morning is set aside for some relaxation on the beaches of Plettenberg Bay, today offers a number of optional activities and your guide will assist you to get the most out the day.
 This afternoon we have the opportunity to visit the hidden gem of Nature’s Valley, this beautiful village offers us a chance to enjoy a hike or simply relax on the pristine beach in this little paradise.
 In order to make the most of this day, the truck will run a set schedule and you are free to join or leave at the places that interest you.